-In Summer 2017, we launched our first-ever public engagement portal called Engage Cherokee.
-Through Engage Cherokee, residents could post their views on everything from how to improve traffic patterns to what they love most about Cherokee County.
+The City first utilized online engagement with the County in 2018 with Engage Cherokee, so residents could post their views on everything from how to improve traffic patterns to what they love most about Cherokee County.
 Engage Cherokee also included a survey with questions pertaining to each core issue addressed in the Comprehensive Plan.
 The survey allowed us to obtain a more thorough collection of opinions, and enabled the community to conveniently share their views, particularly if they were unable to attend a meeting.

-Considering the pace which Cherokee County has grown over the past ten years, many residents are concerned about increased congestion, over-development, and the potential loss of historic and natural resources that make the County serene and attractive to live in.
-Growth is important for Cherokee's future, but maintaining our community character as we evolve is why a comprehensive plan is essential.
-Through our community meetings, online portal, and other means, we have heard your concerns and they have been incorporated into the final document of this plan.
+Considering the pace which the City has grown in recent years, many residents are concerned about increased congestion, over-development, and the potential loss of historic and natural resources that make the City serene and attractive to live in.
+Growth is an important contributor to the City's future, but maintaining our community character as we evolve is why a comprehensive plan is essential.
+Through community engagement, we have heard your concerns and they have been incorporated into the final document of this plan.